bdt-group/hapi/README.md

     stands for IPv4 and `inet6` stands for IPv6.
 The default is `[inet]` which means that only IPv4 addresses will be resolved.

+  - `use_pool: boolean()`: Whether to use connection pool or not.
+The default is `false`.
+The pool itself is configured using application environment variables `pool_size` and `max_queue` with default values being `10` and `10000` respectively.
+The `pool_size` sets the **maximum** number of connections per endpoint (i.e. per IP-address/port pair).
+The pool is dynamic in the sense that it keeps only required number of connections, i.e. new connections are added to the pool only when all other connections are request-busy.
+    When the number of connections in the pool reaches `pool_size` number, no new connections are added to the pool.
+    The variable `max_queue` defines the maximum number of requests in the pool request queue.
+When the queue is overfilled (i.e. `max_queue` is reached) the pool is first cleaned up from overdue requests, then, if the request queue is still filled with more than **80%** of its capacity, the pool is completely cleared with all its pending requests being discarded with the corresponding error.

 - `method() :: get | post | delete`: an HTTP method.

 - `headers()`: HTTP headers represented as `[{binary(), binary()}]`.